 Business Manners 10

-Our business manners 10 comes with a rather informal, relaxed and casual dress codes for men and for women, although there may be differences between the public and the private sectors.
+Our business manners 10 come with a rather informal, relaxed and casual dress codes for men and for women but, there may be differences between public and private sectors.

 - New Year’s Day - January 1st.